 The Lion of Bavarians

 Do you feel like riding a bicycle?
-Go to the city hall and the get free municipality bikes.
+Go outside the City Hall in Trion Navarchon (Three Admirals) square and get yourself municipality bikes.

 Lion of the Bavarians